AdobeDocs/experience-manager-gems.en/help/gems/aem-msm-and-translation-best-practices.md

 ---
 title: "MSM and Translation: Best Practices "
-seo-title: "MSM and Translation: Best Practices "
 description: This webinar will examine the intersection of MSM and translation for multilingual websites.
 We’ll cover the complexities introduced by translation, recommendations for site structure, and a brief comparison of translation connectors and tools for various use cases.
-seo-description: This webinar will examine the intersection of MSM and translation for multilingual websites.
-We’ll cover the complexities introduced by translation, recommendations for site structure, and a brief comparison of translation connectors and tools for various use cases.
 uuid: e03f11cc-f16e-428b-91b7-dad22b1f2969
 products: SG_EXPERIENCEMANAGER
 products: SG_EXPERIENCEMANAGER/SITES/MSM
 discoiquuid: 4dc97a95-c401-499c-b5f6-8ffc6f464468
 targetaudience: target-audience advanced
-index: y
-internal: n
-snippet: y
 ---

 # MSM and Translation: Best Practices {#msm-and-translation-best-practices}